MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-229-update.md

 ---
 ### Improvements to Approvals REST API

-We made searching for approvals assigned to a user more thorough by including approvals assigned to groups the user belongs to.
+We made searching for approvals assigned to a user more thorough by including approvals assigned to the groups the user belongs to.

 We made approving pending approvals easier by including information about the pipeline run they belong to.